DIG-Kaust/MLgeoscience/docs/lectures/04_linreg.md

 similar algorithms in the context of Machine Learning.

 ## Linear regression
-In preparation to our lecture on Neural Networks, we consider here what is generally referred to as the simplest machine learning model for regression, *linear regression*.
+In preparation to our lecture on Neural Networks, here we consider the simplest machine learning model for regression, *linear regression*.
 Its simplicity lies in the fact that we will only consider a linear relationship between our inputs and targets:

 ![LIN REG](figs/reg_model.png)

 where $\textbf{x}$ is a training sample with $N_f$ features, $\textbf{w}$ is a vector of $N_f$ weights and $b=w_0$ is the so-called bias term.
 The set of trainable parameters is therefore the combination of the weights and bias
 $\boldsymbol\theta=[\textbf{w}, b] \in \mathbb{R}^{N_f+1}$.
-Similarly the combination of the training sample and a 1-scalar is defined as
+Similarly, the combination of the training sample and a 1-scalar is defined as
 $\tilde{\textbf{x}}=[\textbf{x}, 1] \in \mathbb{R}^{N_f+1}$
 The prediction $\hat{y}$ is simply obtained by linearly combining the different features of the input vector and adding the bias.